-All incidents should be reported to the unit security coordinator designated by your school, college, or department or to your IT department.
-If you don’t know where to report an incident, please contact email@example.com.
+All Other Units: Report IT security incidents to the Security Unit Liaison designated by your school, college, or department or to your IT department.
+If you do not know who that is, report the incident to email@example.com.

 Important: If the incident poses any immediate danger, call 911 to contact law enforcement authorities immediately.